-Activity 9.2
+Activity 6.2

-Try to collect eggs of the following organisms - frog, lizard, butterfly or moth, hen and crow or any other bird.
-Were you able to collect eggs of all of them?
-Make drawings of the eggs that you have collected.
+Try to observe eggs of the following organisms - frog, lizard, butterfly or moth, hen and crow or any other bird.
+Were you able to observe eggs of all of them?
+Make drawings of the eggs that you have observed.

-The eggs of a few animals are easy to collect because their mothers lay them outside their bodies.
-These animals from which you have collected the eggs are examples of oviparous animals.
+The eggs of a few animals are easy to observe because their mothers lay them outside their bodies.
+These are examples of oviparous animals.
 But you would not be able to collect the eggs of a dog, cow or cat.
 This is because they do not lay eggs.
 The mother gives birth to the young ones.
 These are examples of viviparous animals.